clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 - average income per household.

-So, on the scale of France, the elevation does play a significant role in the vote.
+So, on the scale of France, the elevation does indeed **play a significant role in the vote**.
+I'll quote Hervé Le Bras : for communities away from main communication axis and thus less prone to mobility, social interactions are stronger and rumours less likely to spread.